 CMS Tribal Technical Advisory Group Overview

-The TTAG carries out its responsibilities as an advisory group by holding monthly conference calls and three face-to-face meetings each year.
-In order to be more effective and perform more in-depth analysis of Medicare, Medicaid, CHIP, and the Marketplace policies having tribal implications, the TTAG has formed smaller subject specific subcommittees:
+TTAG holds monthly conference calls and three face-to-face meetings each year.
+TTAG has subject specific subcommittees that meet on a regular basis in order to be more effective and perform in-depth analysis of Medicare, Medicaid, CHIP, and the Health Insurance Marketplace policies that have Tribal implications.

-The current TTAG membership list can be found at: http://www.cms.gov/Outreach-and-Education/American-Indian-Alaska-Native/TTAG/Downloads/TTAGmembershiplist.pdf
+The current TTAG membership list can be found in the downloads section below.

 - Help with File Formats and Plug-Ins